fltk/fltk/README.documentation.txt

 Generation of Documentation (Common Part):
 ------------------------------------------
-To generate the documentation yourself you should have Doxygen version 1.8 or later.
-Recommended version as of this writing (October 2023) is 1.9.8 or later.
+To generate the documentation yourself you should have Doxygen version 1.9.8 or later.
+Recommended version as of this writing (March 2025) is 1.12.0 or later.
-Older Doxygen versions than 1.8 may or may not work.
+Older Doxygen versions than 1.9 may or may not work.

 Full documentation generation is supported only on Unix/Linux platforms that provide a POSIX compatible shell (e.g. 'bash') and